aarushi-v-singh/hello-world/README.md

 # hello-world
-a place for me to dump projects from high school and college that demonstrate the progression of my knowledge and skills!
+repo of projects from high school and college that demonstrate the progression of my knowledge and skills!